kai687/sphinxawesome-theme/docs/how-to/install.md

 1. Clone the repository:

-   - If you forked the repository, enter:
+   - If you forked the repository, run:

      ```{code-block} terminal
      ---